 The Art of Rhetoric Review

-The Art of Rhetoric manages to compress invaluable information under the form of simple advice that can turn anyone into a skilled public speaker.
-Aristotle explains the concepts of ethos, pathos and logos as methods of persuasion, and builds on the idea that character and truth are at the base of any good public speech.
-This historical masterpiece reveals outstanding insights on how persuading a crowd works and how you can awaken passion in people to make them follow your lead.
+The Art of Rhetoric manages to compress invaluable information into simple advice that can turn anyone into a skilled public speaker.
+Aristotle explains the concepts of ethos, pathos and logos as methods of persuasion and builds on the idea that character and truth are the base of any good public speech.
+This historical masterpiece will show you how to awaken other people’s passion and make them follow your lead.

 Who would I recommend The Art of Rhetoric summary to?

-The 30-year-old company director who wants to better persuade their team members, the 35-year-old entrepreneur who wants to learn how to communicate effectively with their stakeholders and give outstanding speeches, or the 50-year-old who is passionate about Aristotle and Greek culture.
+The 30-year-old company director who wants to better persuade their team members, the 35-year-old entrepreneur who wants to learn how to communicate effectively with their stakeholders, and anyone who’s passionate about philosophy and ancient Greece.